Two women imprisoned for luring a man and photographing him naked

 A Dubai police witness stated that, upon receiving the report, a specialized patrol moved, and the victim’s statement was recorded, and search and investigation operations were conducted and reliable source information received about the identity of two women involved in the incident, so an ambush was set for them and they were caught on 11 August.

-With the question of the first defendant, she voluntarily admitted her involvement in the incident, along with other women, who formed a gang experienced in luring men over the Internet by posting a picture of a beautiful European woman, then intimidating, detaining and humiliating him, and forcing him to disclose the secret number of the bank card, and one of them went to an ATM machine She withdraws the money, pointing out that the proceeds of the crime amounted to 250 dirhams, but she denied threatening the victim with a knife.
+With the question of the first defendant, she voluntarily admitted her involvement in the incident, along with other women, who formed a gang experienced in luring men over the Internet by posting a picture of a beautiful European woman, then intimidating, detaining and humiliating him, and forcing him to disclose the secret number of the bank card, and one of them went to an ATM machine She withdraws the money, noting that her crime proceeds amounted to 250 dirhams, but she denied threatening the victim with a knife.

 Follow our latest local and sports news, and the latest political and economic developments via Google news